webtechnick/CakePHP-Popup-Plugin/README.txt

 Content for the popups can be loaded dynamically or read from an element.

 Author: Nick Baker
-Version: 1.0
+Version: 1.5
 Website: http://www.webtechnick.com
-Licence: MIT
+License: MIT

 Requirements:
 1) PHP5
-2) Prototype js
+2) Prototype or JQuery

 Install:
 1) copy /popup directory into /plugins/popup